JackAffee/AiTM-CTF/README.md

 The flag is not on the dashboard.
 There may be an admin-related endpoint worth exploring.
 Experiment with changing the URL.

 **Hint 2:**
 Authentication often relies on tokens.
-Look for session-related data in your browser and consider how it might be reused. ?=🍪
+Look for session-related data in your browser and consider how it might be reused. admin?token=

 ---